 Feeling fit?
 Although Nelligen is still classified as a port, the busiest water traffic may be from the canoes and kayaks available for hire less than 100m away from the playground at Nelligen Kayak Hire; an excellent way to enjoy Nelligen’s relaxing surrounds from the water.
 Nelligen is also a good spot for fishing.

-Corrigans Beach Reserve Park and Accessible Playground
+Corrigans Beach Reserve Park

 Just four kilometres south of Batemans Bay, Corrigan’s Beach Reserve and Accessible Playground is even better than the name suggests.
 Yes, this is a top beachside location with a large accessible playground and some big trees for shade, but it’s also handily located next to a cycleway.
 There are spectacular ocean views from Observation Point just one kilometre down the road.